Welcome to the Oklahoma City Astronomy Club!

 Where and When We Meet...

-Our general meeting starts forty-five minutes later with an interesting presentation followed by the clubs general business meeting.
 Click here for more information on our meeting and our presentations.

 We also meet once a month at a location far from city lights to observe and study the beauty of the heavens together and support each other in our endeavors and interests.
 Other educational and entertaining star parties are held monthly here in town.
 Click here for more information on our star parties.

 Why We Do What We Do...

 No hobby can inspire people and fire up their imagination quite like astronomy.
 We seek to bring the wonders of the universe to everyone first hand.
 We host informative, fascinating and just plain fun outings for the general public, schools, scout troops, and YOU!
 Please feel free to contact our Observing and Outreach Coordinator to arrange a function for your own organization or attend one of our parties yourself.

 Astronomy is also one of the few sciences where we amateurs can substantially contribute to the wealth of human knowledge.
 We strive to create an environment where those who wish to contribute will be supported and encouraged in their efforts.